 • Suitable for small to medium confectionery manufacturers.

-• Built-in water cooling with fan-cooled coil.
+• Built-in fan-cooled water battery — closed-loop water circuit with fan-cooled finned coil.

 • Top lid with gas springs and safety switch.